utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 If other verification methods are already set up, first try signing in with those methods.

-To sign in with other verification methods, click the "Having trouble?
-Sign in another way" link in the verification screen that appears (after entering your password).
+To sign in with other verification methods, click the “Having trouble?
+Sign in another way” or “Use a different verification option” link in the verification screen that appears (after entering your password).
 A list of verification methods that you set up (including the default sign-in method) will be displayed.

 - If any of the verification methods in the list are available for use, you can use the method to sign in to your UTokyo Account.
 - If none of the methods in the list are available, you need to reset your MFA settings.
 Please read the "Reset your MFA Settings" section below.